 If you get closer to a subject than the minimum focusing distance, the rays of light will try to come into focus behind the sensor.

-Extension tubes move the lens farther away from the sensor.
+Extension tubes move the camera lenses farther away from the sensor.
 This means that the focal plane once again lies on the sensor to produce a sharp image.

 The larger image produced using extension tubes is not as bright.
 It can be equivalent to a decrease of two or more stops at higher magnification.
 And since they have no optics, there is no loss of quality.